ManvishK7122/Data-Job-Salary-Analysis/README.md

 The fields that are going to be examined and analyzed through Advanced SQL querying are
 1. Salary in USD(KPI or metric of success for the demand of big data jobs)
+- Note that we are not going to be using the "Salary" Field due to the salaries being in different currencies therefore being an improper measure.
-2. Work Year
+3. Work Year
-3. Experience Level
+4. Experience Level
-4. Job Title
+5. Job Title
-5. Remote Ratio
+6. Remote Ratio
-6. Company Size
+7. Company Size

 ### Tools Used
 - Excel: Data Entry